Do Narcissists Enjoy Kissing?

 Share It!

-In the beginning of a relationship with a narcissist there can be loads of kissing and physical touch.
-They’re calling you and messaging you all the time, taking you out to dinner, listening to you talk for hours on end.
+At the beginning of a relationship with a narcissist, there can be loads of kissing and physical touch.
+They will be calling you and messaging you all the time, taking you out to dinner and listening to you talk for hours on end.
 Not to mention plenty of honeymoon sex to be had and enjoyed.
 The thought of whether or not they even like kissing doesn’t even cross your mind.

 Unfortunately, the honeymoon phase comes to a crashing end and the kissing and physical touch stops.
 You start to notice little negative comments coming from them and may even wonder what you’ve done for things to have shifted.

-The reality is, the narcissist was just love bombing you to hook you in.
-Now, any instigation of kissing and touching is probably all coming from you, trying to rekindle those amazing early days, which you both shared together.
+The reality is that the narcissist was just love-bombing you to hook you in.
+Now, any instigation of kissing and touching is probably all coming from you, trying to rekindle those amazing early days that you both shared.

 This post contains affiliate links, for more information, see our disclosures here.